benmneb/word-of-the-buddha/web/content/05_suffering.md

 ### _Saṁsāra_

-<span class="sutta-ref">SN 15.3</span> This _saṁsāra_ is without a beginning.
+<span className="sutta-ref">SN 15.3</span> This _saṁsāra_ is without a beginning.
 A first point is not found of beings roaming and wandering on, blinded by delusion and addicted to wanting.

 What do you think, which is more: the stream of tears that you have wept as you roamed and wandered on through your many lives, weeping and wailing because of enduring the disagreeable and not getting what you want—this, or the water in all the great oceans?